 Wongu University operates on a quarterly academic term system and accepts applications on a rolling basis.
-New students are encouraged to apply during the Fall and Spring terms as introductory courses in Oriental medicine, acupuncture, and herbology are offered during those terms.
+New students are encouraged to apply for the Fall and Spring terms as introductory courses in Oriental medicine, acupuncture, and herbology are offered during those terms.
 The admissions committee reviews and renders decisions as applications are submitted.
-Wongu encourages applicants to submit the required application materials as soon as possible and at least 30 days prior to the start date of a new term.
-Wongu University's academic calendar is included in this handbook.
+Wongu encourages applicants to submit the required application materials as soon as possible and at least two weeks prior to the start date of a new term.